simontreanor/blog/20210205_FunStripe.md

 - Paged lists
 - Mixture of non-required and nullable fields

-Again, let's look at each of these in a bit more detail.
+Let's look at some of these in a bit more detail.

 ### Form-value requests